anafbarreto/Dorothy_adocao/README.md

 #### O que foi feito:
 1. O squad discutiu a modelagem do banco;
 2. Anafbarreto fez as primeiras configurações do projeto
-3. Criou as tabelas do banco de dados

 ### Criar pagina inicial: